jfrconley/bytenode/README.md

 This tool truly compiles your JavaScript code into `V8` bytecode, so that you can protect your source code.
 It can be used with Node.js, as well as Electron and NW.js (check `examples/` directory).

+This is a fork of the original bytenode with significant optimizations.
+A is being submitted to the original repository.

 ---

 ## Install